TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/17 - Esther/Esther 1/Esther 1.4.md

 ---

-when he showed the riches of his glorious kingdom and the honor of his excellent majesty many days, even a hundred and fourscore days.
+He displayed the riches of his glorious kingdom and the honor of his excellent majesty many days, even one hundred eighty days.